Skip to main content

 7 mentions Positive Neutral Negative

-• “Doesn’t help that the physics are sometimes buggy, and things get stuck on weird theoretically flat surfaces or edge geometry.
-If you don’t have a cube recovery device in the section, you’ll sometimes have to restart the entire level.”
+• “Doesn’t help the physics is sometimes buggy and things get stuck on weird theoretically flat surfaces or edge geometry and if you don’t have a cube recovery device in the section you’ll sometimes have to restart the entire level.”

-• “It shows some promise, but the lack of consistent physics with the boxes makes me dread the buggy mess that will occur when there are even more elements to interact with.
-I would rather give myself a hard pass and some Tylenol for the effort I put in so far.”
+• “It shows some promise, but the lack of consistent physics with the boxes makes me imagine an even bigger buggy mess when given more to interact with and control/manipulate.
+I’m not looking forward to that cluster of errors and would rather give myself a hard pass and some tylenol for the effort I put in so far.”

 • replayability